Zeus virus. 6 versions revealed (2021 removal guide)

 Terdot virus emerged in mid-2016 as a banking trojan.
 The virus aimed at customers of banks and financial organizations in the US, Canada, the UK, Germany, and Australia.
 However, the trojan was updated and, since November 2017, has been stealing people's social media credentials.[10]

-Terdot is communicating via malicious spam emails that are usually pushed by Sundown exploit kit.
+Terdot is communicating via malicious spam emails that are usually pushed by a Sundown exploit kit.
 These phishing emails include a malicious PDF file that includes malicious code.
-Once clicked or opened, it starts malware's installation to the device.
+Once clicked or opened, it starts malware's installation on the device.
 This data-stealing trojan also operates as a man-in-the-middle proxy and can change information of the visited websites in order to steal sensitive information.

 Terdot virusTerdot trojan is mostly spread via infectious email attachments